https://indianmasterminds.com

 Indian Masterminds Stories

-The book then takes us to the small 13-gun salute kingdom of Tripura.
-Here, Maharaja, Sir Bir Bikram Singh, who had participated in the Second World War and received the Order of the British Empire, had been keen that the state should finally accede to India, a sentiment he conveyed through his representative to the Constituent Assembly, GS Guha.
-Unfortunately, he passed away two months before Independence, and the decision of Tripura was conveyed by her to Sardar Patel.
-This state required the immediate assistance of Indian troops as three-quarters of its borders were now an international border.
+The book then takes us to the small 13-gun-salute kingdom of Tripura.
+Here Maharaja Sir Bir Bikram Singh, who had participated in the second world war and received the Order of the British Empire, had been keen that the state should finally accede to India.
+This sentiment was conveyed through his representative to the Constituent Assembly GS Guha.
+Unfortunately, the Maharaja passed away two months before Independence; the state required immediate assistance of Indian troops as three quarters of its borders became international borders after the re-drawing of national lines.

-Another interesting succession story is that of the Nawab of Junagadh, who had initially heeded the advice of his constitutional adviser Nabi Baksh to join the Indian union as its population was overwhelmingly Hindu, and the Nawab too was keen to join the Kathiawar states union within the Dominion of India.
-However, Jinnah worked with Shah Nawaz Bhutto, the father of Zulfikar and grandfather of Benazir (both of whom became Prime Ministers of Pakistan), to get the Nawab to sign the papers in favour of Pakistan.
-But Menon had an ace up his sleeve — he entered into negotiations with Mangrol, Manaavadar, and Babariawad – the three feudatory states of Junagadh—to secure their allegiance to India.
-Meanwhile, Congress volunteers under Sambaldas Gandhi set up a parallel government, Arzi Hukumat, and, aided with help from the Bombay state police forces, brought village after village under their control.
+Another interesting succession story is that of the Nawab of Junagadh, who had initially heeded the advice of his constitutional adviser Nabi Baksh to join the Indian union since its population was overwhelmingly Hindu, and the Nawab too was keen to join the Kathiawar states union within the Dominion of India.
+However, Jinnah worked with Shah Nawaz Bhutto, father of Zulfikar and grandfather of Benazir (both of whom became Prime Ministers of Pakistan) to get the Nawab to sign papers in favour of Pakistan.
+In this impossible situation VP Menon entered into negotiations with Mangrol, Manaavadar and Babariawad (the three feudatory states of Junagadh) to secure their allegiance to India.
+Meanwhile Congress volunteers under Sambaldas Gandhi set up a parallel government Arzi Hukumat, and with help from the Bombay state police forces brought village after village under their control.
 The eccentric Nawab fled with his dogs – leaving his wife and child behind.
-A referendum was held in which accession to India was confirmed with an overwhelming majority.
+A referendum was then held in which accession to India was confirmed with an overwhelming majority.

-The best part of the book is the ‘Postscript’ and ‘Did it Really Happen This Way’ at the end of each chapter.
-This gives the young reader an update on the developments in each of the states.
-Thus, for example, the postscript on Hyderabad informs us that despite the posturing by K Razvi, the state fell within 108 hours of Operation Polo – necessitated by the Nizam’s obscurantism.
-On 18th September, 1948, the Nizam announced Hyderabad’s merger with India, and in November 1949, the Nizam issued another firman accepting the adoption of India’s constitution.
-Later, when the country became a republic, the Nizam was made the Raj Pramukh of Hyderabad.
-Sidney Cotton, the man who tried to smuggle weapons into Hyderabad, went on to invent the color photographic film and was the inspiration behind the iconic character James Bond.
-And finally, she mentions the array of resources deployed by her in writing this chapter: in addition to the integration of states by V.P.
+The best part of the book are the ‘Postscript’ and ‘Did It Really Happen This Way’ sections at the end of each chapter.
+This gives the young reader an update of the developments in each of the states.
+Thus, for example, the postscript on Hyderabad informs us that despite the posturing by K Razvi, the state fell within 108 hours of Operation Polo.
+On 18th September, 1948 the Nizam announced Hyderabad’s merger with India, and in November 1949, the Nizam issued another firman accepting the adoption of India’s constitution.
+Later when the country became a Republic, the Nizam was made the Raj Pramukh of Hyderabad.
+Sidney Cotton, the man who tried to smuggle weapons into Hyderabad and is variously described as a conman and a war hero, may have been the inspiration for the iconic character of James Bond.
+And finally, she mentions the array of resources deployed by her in writing every chapter: in addition to Integration of States by V.P.
 Menon, she looked at the writings of Sir Mirza Ismail, John Zubrzycki, P. Sundarayya, speeches of Swami Ramananda Tirtha, Uma T’s doctoral thesis, A.G.
-Noorani, Sardar Patel’s correspondence, and documents from Transfer of Power and Towards Freedom.
+Noorani, Sardar Patel’s correspondence and documents from Transfer of Power and Towards Freedom.

 Before closing, one must mention the clever nuance of language employed by the British in their dealings with the states.
-In the first instance, they were called ‘princely states,’ and their throne was called ‘gaddi.’
-A prince is a ‘king-in-waiting,’ and the Indian rajas and Maharajas, for all their pomp and glory, were always reminded of their status vis-à-vis their titles and gun salute status.
-Thus, the viceroy’s gun salute of 31 guns was way higher than that of the largest states in India.
-Gun salute status and titles kept the Rajas on their toes and more or less loyal to the Crown—the ultimate authority.
-It is true that many rulers – Mysore, Travancore, and Baroda— were progressive and introduced reforms through legislatures with limited mandates— but in general, they lived in their own world of privilege and titles.
-Most of the princes were members of the Chamber of Princes, or Narinder Mandal, and thought the GoI Act of 1935 was looking at a role for them in the affairs of the state.
-By the time the Indian Independence Act of 1947 was announced, the British renounced their paramountcy and left the princes with the limited option of joining either of the two dominions.
+In the first instance, they were called ‘princely states’ and their throne was called ‘gaddi’.
+A prince is a ‘king-in-waiting’ and the Indian Rajas and Maharajas for all their pomp and glory were always reminded of their status vis a vis their titles and gun salute status.
+Thus, the Viceroy’s gun salute of 31 guns was way higher than that of the largest states in India.
+Gun salute status and titles kept the Rajas on their toes and more or less loyal to the Crown – the ultimate authority.
+It is true that many rulers like those of Mysore, Travancore and Baroda were progressive and introduced reforms through legislatures.
+But in general, kings lived in their own world of privilege and titles.
+Most of the princes were members of the Narinder Mandal, and thought the GoI Act of 1935 was looking at a role for them in the affairs of the state. by the time the Indian Independence Act of 1947 was announced, the British renounced their paramountcy and left the prices with limited options of joining either of the two dominions.

-This is a book not just for young adults but for everyone who wants to understand how the Dominion of India with eleven provinces and 565 states was transformed into the Republic of India by 26th January 1950—thanks to the stupendous efforts of Sardar Patel and his able lieutenant VP Menon.
+This is a book not just for young adults, but for everyone who wants to understand how the Dominion of India with its 11 provinces and 565 states was transformed into the Republic of India by 26th January 1950 – thanks to the stupendous efforts of Sardar Patel and the able aid of VP Menon.

 Indian Masterminds Stories